habitat-sh/habitat/www/source/docs/habitat-cli.html.md

 **ARGS**

 ```
 <PKG_IDENT_OR_ARTIFACT>...
-One or more Habitat package identifiers (ex: acme/redis) and/or filepaths to a$2abitat Artifact (ex: /home/acme-redis-3.0.7-21120102031201-x86_64-linux.hart)
+One or more Habitat package identifiers (ex: acme/redis) and/or filepaths to a Habitat Artifact (ex: /home/acme-redis-3.0.7-21120102031201-x86_64-linux.hart)
 ```